chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/compiled-programs/glibc-vs-musl/index.md

 From the table, we observe that musl-gcc has **a lower compilation time** than gcc on Wolfi for these projects **if it can build the project successfully.**

-Musl-gcc fails to compile binutils-gdb because it conforms to POSIX standards, and binutils-gdb uses certain code features that are not conformant to these standards.
-The [binutils project](https://github.com/bminor/binutils-gdb) on master branch fails to configure with native musl-gcc.
+musl-gcc fails to compile binutils-gdb because it conforms to POSIX standards, and binutils-gdb uses certain code features that are not conformant to these standards.
+The [binutils project](https://github.com/bminor/binutils-gdb) on the main branch fails to configure with native musl-gcc.

 ## Python Builds

 Since July 2023, Python has been the [most popular programming language](https://www.tiobe.com/tiobe-index/).
 A common way to use existing Python packages is through precompiled binary wheels distributed from the Python Package Index ([PyPI](https://pypi.org/)).
 The wheels are typically built against glibc.
 Because musl and glibc are different implementations of the C standard library, binaries compiled against glibc may not work correctly or at all on systems using musl.
 Due to the incompatibility of many glibc-based precompiled binary wheels with musl, PyPI defaults to compiling from source on Alpine Linux.
 This implies you need to **compile all the C source code** required for every Python package.

-This also means you must figure out every system library dependency needed to build the Python package from the source. i.e., You have to install the dependencies beforehand using 'apk add \<long list of dependencies\>' before you perform 'pip install X.'
+This also means you must determine every system library dependency needed to build the Python package from the source. i.e., You have to install the dependencies beforehand using 'apk add <long list of dependencies>' before you perform 'pip install X.'

 **Table 4**: PIP install times across Alpine (musl) and Wolfi (glibc).
 Scripts can be found [here](https://github.com/ashamedbit/musl-vs-glibc/tree/main/python-build-comparison).
 The shorter the build time, the better the system's performance.